 The paper is split up into three parts.
-The first section compares results between the URANS, LES and DES for the clean cavity with and without doors.
-The next section addresses the non-clean cavity (without doors) with a rear wall sting-mounted missile inserted in the cavity shear plane.
-The final part then analyses results from the control study where the effects of the spoiler, slanted cavity walls and steady jet blowing as a passive control device are investigated.
-No experimental data was available for direct comparison with the CFD results for the non-clean cavity nor the flow control study.
-To illustrate the influence of the missile body on the cavity flow-field, comparisons were made with the experiment where no missile was used.
-Similarly for the flow control study, comparisons were made with the experimental data where no control device was used, to illustrate the effectiveness of the control method.
+The first section compares results between the URANS, LES and DES for the clean cavity with and without doors (Figures 3 to 6).
+The final part then analyses results from the control study where the effects of the spoiler, slanted cavity walls and steady jet blowing as a passive control device are investigated (Figures 9 to 15).
+No experimental data was available for direct comparison with the CFD results for the flow control study.
+Comparisons were made with the experimental data where no control device was used, to illustrate the effectiveness of the control method.

-4.1 Clean Weapon Bay Flow Analysis
+Clean Cavity Flow Analysis